 A half a billion years ago, Mars magnetic field that protected an ocean as deep as the Mediterranean Sea was switched off.
-An impact basin deep enough to swallow Mount Everest in Valles Marineris reveals what might be the results of ancient asteroid the size of Pluto colliding with the Red Planet switching off its magnetic field, bathing the Red Planet in harmful radiation, and eroding its atmosphere by particles streaming from solar winds.
+An impact basin deep enough to swallow Mount Everest in Valles Marineris reveals what might be the results of an ancient asteroid the size of Pluto colliding with the Red Planet, switching off its magnetic field, bathing the Red Planet in harmful radiation, and eroding its atmosphere by particles streaming from solar winds.
 Today, Mars is a frigid desert world with a carbon dioxide atmosphere 100 times thinner than Earth’s.

 A strong magnetic field had probably played an important role in protecting the atmosphere from the solar wind and keeping the planet wet and habitable.
-“Venus and Mars have negligible magnetic fields and do not support life, while Earth’s magnetic field is relatively strong and does,” said Sarah McIntyre at Australia National University.
+“Venus and Mars have negligible magnetic fields and do not support life, while Earth’s magnetic field is relatively strong and does,” said exobioexplorer Sarah McIntyre at Australia National University.
 “We find most detected exoplanets have very weak magnetic fields, so this is an important factor when searching for potentially habitable planets.”

-An iconic new image of the Milky Way’s violent center (above) from the Murchison Widefield Array, a radio telescope in the Western Australian outback, shows huge golden filaments that indicate enormous magnetic fields –what our galaxy would look like if human eyes could see radio waves.
+An iconic new image of the Milky Way’s violent center (below) from the Murchison Widefield Array, a radio telescope in the Western Australian outback, shows huge golden filaments that indicate enormous magnetic fields –what our galaxy would look like if human eyes could see radio waves.